NexGen-3D-Printing/SteamMachine/SteamMachinePro/README.md

 #
 ##### ACPI Table/C-States Install:

-Please run each line, 1 at a time in ther terminal
+Please run each line, 1 at a time in the terminal

 ```console